BobbyIsHandsome/Poool/A3_readme.txt

 how to undo?
 click on the UNDO button
+you can undo more than once!!

 cheat in your code?
-click on the CHEAT button
+1. click on the CHEAT button
+2. a text field will pop up asking which color ball you'll like to cheat on
+3. type the ball color
+4. press ok
+5. cheated!!

 ## Design Patterns